boghammar/MMM-AlexaSkill/README.md

 It is complementary to the Magic Mirror Module [MMM-Alexa](https://github.com/boghammar/MMM-Alexa).

 This work is inspired by joanaz [Mirror Mirror On The Wall Alexa Skill](https://github.com/joanaz/MirrorMirrorOnTheWallSkill).
-Major difference is that this implementation use the [alexa-app](https://github.com/alexa-js/alexa-app) SDK instead of the **alexa-skills-kit-sdk-fr nodejs** for creating the skill and of course there are other features of the skill.
+Major difference is that this implementation use the [alexa-app](https://github.com/alexa-js/alexa-app) SDK instead of the **alexa-skills-kit-sdk-for-nodejs** for creating the skill and of course there are other features of the skill.

 The main features that I developed this skill for was:
 * to control my [Sonos](http://www.sonos.com/) speakers sing Alexa